kThyson/kThyson/OSBBuilderDocs/Initialization_and_Configuration.md

 # Initialization and Configuration

 The OSDBuilder module relies on a specific initialization process and configuration settings, primarily managed by `Initialize-OSDBuilder.ps1` and utilized by `Get-OSDBuilder.ps1`.

+Initialization is performed by the `Initialize-OSDBuilder` function, which establishes the OSDBuilder home directory, sets up global variables, and loads configuration from JSON files.
+This process ensures that all paths, defaults, and operational parameters are correctly set for the module to function.
+If the environment is not already configured, `Get-OSDBuilder` will automatically call `Initialize-OSDBuilder`.